128technology/docs/docs/cli_reference.md

 #### Description

-The _show bgp summary_ gives administrators a high-level summary table of the state of all of the 128T router&#x27;s BGP peers.
+The _show bgp summary_ gives administrators a high-level summary table of the state of all of the SSR router&#x27;s BGP peers.

 It includes information on each BGP neighbor, including the version (V) of BGP that they are using (generally v4), the Autonomous System number (AS), the number of BGP messages sent and received (MsgSent, MsgRcvd), the table version (TblVer), etc.